A Therapist's Guide To Surviving Thanksgiving Family Drama

-Ah, Thanksgiving.
-For many, the day is a time for joy, merriment, and amazing food — but for others, it's a source of stress and anxiety, thanks to family drama around the dinner table.
-Maybe you have a strained relationship with a family member, or maybe the recent midterm election and the reversal of Roe v.
-Wade is making things feel especially toxic this year.
-Either way, the last thing you want is for a relaxing day off of work to turn into an incredibly stressful situation you have to manage.
+For many, the festive period is a time for joy, merriment, and amazing food — but for others, it's a source of stress and anxiety, thanks to family drama around the dinner table.
+Maybe you have a strained relationship with a family member, or maybe the political climate is making things feel especially toxic this year.
+Either way, the last thing you want is for a relaxing break from work to turn into an incredibly stressful situation you have to manage.

-You can't control other people's actions, but there are some things you can do to protect your own mental health and wellbeing from any tension that might crop up over Thanksgiving.
-Think of the following expert-backed strategies as your unofficial Thanksgiving Survival Guide.
+You can't control other people's actions, but there are some things you can do to protect your own mental health and wellbeing from any tension that might crop up over the festive season.
+Think of the following expert-backed strategies as your unofficial Festive Survival Guide.

 Advertisement